Diffusion Policies creating a Trust Region for Offline Reinforcement Learning: Comparison of Different Mode-Seeking Behavior Regularizations

 As we do not have access to the log densities of the fake and true conditional distributions of actions, the loss itself cannot be calculated directly.
 However, we are able to compute the gradients.
 The gradient of $\log p_{\text{real}}(\bm{a}_{\theta}|\bm{s})$ can be estimated by the diffusion model $\mu_{\phi}(\cdot|\bm{s})$, and the gradient of $\log p_{\text{fake}}(\bm{a}_{\theta}|\bm{s})$ can also be estimated by a diffusion model trained from fake action data $\bm{a}_{\theta}$.
 For more details, please refer to Appendix~\ref{appendix:kl}.

-KL divergence is employed in this context with the goal of capturing all modalities of the data distribution.
-We evaluated this loss function using a 2D toy task to gain a deeper understanding of its capability to capture the complete modality of the dataset, as illustrated in Figure~\ref{fig:distill}.
+KL divergence is employed in this context with the goal of capturing \textbf{multiple modalities} of the data distribution.
+We evaluated this loss function using a 2D toy task to gain a deeper understanding of its capability to capture multiple modalities of the dataset, as illustrated in Figure~\ref{fig:distill}.

-We further investigate the differences between our trust region loss and KL-based behavior distillation loss in the context of policy improvement.
-For $\mathcal{L}_{\TR}$, as illustrated in Figure \ref{fig:loss_boundary}, the loss ensures that the generated action $\bm{a}_\theta$ lies within the in-sample datasets' action manifold.
-With the gradient of the Q-function, it allows actions to freely move within the in-sample data manifold and gravitate towards high-reward~regions.
+We further investigate the differences between our trust region loss, $\mathcal{L}_{\TR}$, and the KL-based behavior distillation loss within the context of policy improvement.
+As illustrated in Figure \ref{fig:loss_boundary}, $\mathcal{L}_{\TR}$ ensures that the generated action $\bm{a}_\theta$ remains within the action manifold of the in-sample dataset.
+Coupled with the gradient of the Q-function, this allows actions to move freely within the in-sample data manifold while gravitating toward high-reward regions, which correspond to the \textbf{single modality} present in the dataset.

-Conversely, $\mathcal{L}_{\KL}(\theta)$ aims to match the distribution of $\pi_\theta(\cdot|\bm{s})$ with $\mu_\phi(\cdot|\bm{s})$.
-This property is highly valued in image generation, where preserving diversity in the generated images is crucial.
-However, this is not necessarily advantageous in the RL community, where typically, a single highest-reward action is optimal for a given state.
-Moreover, maximizing the Q function can often lead to determinism by prioritizing the highest reward paths and overlooking alternative actions.
+Conversely, $\mathcal{L}_{\KL}(\theta)$ seeks to align the distribution of $\pi_\theta(\cdot|\bm{s})$ with that of $\mu_\phi(\cdot|\bm{s})$, thereby encouraging coverage of \textbf{multiple modalities}, unlike $\mathcal{L}_{\TR}$.
+Covering a wide range of modalities is particularly beneficial in image generation, where diversity among generated images is essential.
+However, this characteristic is less advantageous in reinforcement learning (RL) contexts, where typically a single, highest-reward action is optimal for a given state.
+Additionally, maximizing the Q function often results in a more deterministic policy by favoring the highest-reward paths, potentially discarding alternative actions.
+From this perspective, $\mathcal{L}_{\TR}$ demonstrates a stronger mode-seeking capability compared to $\mathcal{L}_{\KL}$.

 To visualize how these two different behavior losses work with policy improvement, we use 2D bandit scenarios.
 We designed a scenario shown in Figure \ref{fig:toy_main}; for additional settings, please refer to Appendix \ref{appendix:toy}.
 In the designed 25 Gaussian setting, all four corners have the same high reward. $\mathcal{L}_{\TR}$ encourages the policy to randomly select one high reward mode without promoting covering all of them.
 In contrast, $\mathcal{L}_{\KL}$ tries to cover all high-density and high-reward regions and, as a byproduct, introduces artifacts that appear as data connecting these high-density regions.
 This could partially be due to the smoothness constraint of neural networks.
 The same situation occurs in a Swiss roll dataset where the high reward region is the center of the data; $\mathcal{L}_{\TR}$ adheres closely to the high reward region, while $\mathcal{L}_{\KL}$ includes some suboptimal reward regions.